 10493.
 The patent additions show a redesigned connector and sear mechanism and a grip safety mounted at the front of the grip.
 Martin’s name disappears from the gun.
 After this it is

-either marked “Automatique Français” or “Système Bernardon.”
-I have been unable to determine which marking appeared first.*
+either marked “Automatique Français” or later “Système Bernardon.”*

 The major change to the Model of 1909 was that a slide lock lever was added in front of the trigger guard, tensioned by a

 small spring between the lever and the trigger guard.
 Two slots were cut in the bottom of the receiver on either side of the

 trigger guard bow.
 When the slide is drawn back while squeezing the locking lever, the lever catches the block that retains the

 recoil spring and locks the slide in the open position.
 This facilitated cleaning the gun.
 The serrations were eliminated at the